What is Municipal Bond?

 The income and principal repayment are made from the general funds.
 No particular source is assigned in general.
 In some cases, the bonds are backed by property taxes, whether with limited or unlimited-tax GBO.
 It is often an investment-grade bond.
 The holders have a right to ask the government to levy the tax to pay the obligations on the bonds.
 These bonds are issued under the backing of ‘full faith & credit’ of the municipality or government organization.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Municipal Bond Return Formula

-The comparison of return on the municipal bond cannot be done directly as the return on other investment options is taxable.
-For comparison, tax-equivalent yield is computed.
+The comparison of return on the municipal bond cannot be made directly as the return on other investment options is taxable.
+For comparison, a tax-equivalent yield is computed.
 The formula is: